Concussions in American football: Concussions in high school football

 Concussions are frequent in high school football.
 Football has the highest rate of concussion among high school sports, with about 11 concussions occurring per 10,000 athletic exposures.
 About 50 high school or younger football players across the country were killed or sustained serious head injuries on the field since 1997.

 Many concussions that occur during high school football often go untreated and are not monitored.
-This is a big concern because repeated trauma to the head, especially injuries with concussion like symptoms, puts a young athlete health at serious risk.
+This is a big concern because repeated trauma to the head, especially injuries with concussion like symptoms, puts a young athlete's health at serious risk.
 A 2013 study by Cincinnati Children's Hospital Medical Center found that, despite knowing the risk of serious injury from continuing to play with a concussion, half of high school football players would still play if they had a headache from an injury sustained on the field.
 Researchers surveyed 120 high school football players.
 Of those students, 30 reported having suffered a concussion.
-More than 90 percent recognized the risk of serious injury if they returned to play too quickly, but more than half of those aware of the risks responded they would "always or sometimes continue to play with a headache sustained from an injury," and only 54 percent indicated they would "always or sometimes report symptoms of a concussion to their coach."
+More than 90 percent recognized the risk of serious injury if they returned to play too quickly, but more than half of those aware of the risks responded they would "always or sometimes continue to play with a headache sustained from an injury", and only 54 percent indicated they would "always or sometimes report symptoms of a concussion to their coach."
 Another study found that 15.8% of football players who sustain a concussion severe enough to cause loss of consciousness return to play the same day.
 Due to the fact that only 42% of high schools have access to athletic training services, there has been a large debate regarding the risks that high school football players face.

-Eleven high schools in North Central Florida agreed to take a written questionnaire evaluating the varsity football teams knowledge about concussions.
+Eleven high schools in North Central Florida agreed to take a written questionnaire evaluating the varsity football teams' knowledge about concussions.
 The study was approved by the Institutional Review Board for the Protection of Human Research Subjects by the University of Florida.
 The review consisted of three sections.
 First was to identify symptoms of a concussion, second what they believed were possible consequences from not getting the proper treatment of a concussion, and the last section was to indicate if they have ever received information about concussions.
 25% of them had never received information about concussion and only 54% had talked about the issue of a concussion with a parent.